yardenavraham/Search-Movies-App/README.md

 ## About The Project
-Before you read, I recommend you to see the [demo](https://demo-search-movies.herokuapp.com):blush:.</br> To sign in the username: Admin, password: admin  </br>
+Before you read, I recommend you to see the [demo](https://demo-search-movies.herokuapp.com):blush:.</br> To sign in the username: Admin, password: admin. </br>
-This project is a movie website that was built with Node.js ana express.</br>
+This project is a movie website that was built with Node.js and express.</br>
 There are 2 data sources - one is a web service and the second is JSON file, one for the new movie, and the other for the new users.</br>
 The menu page allows the user to search movies and create a movie.</br>
 The admin has one more option in the menu to manage all the users - add users, update, and delete.</br>